jayanthkumarak/Awtomation_project_01/README.md

 ### Lambda Function (`aws_checker_in_lambda.py`)
 The core component that:
-- Evaluates compliance with CIS AWS Foundations Benchmark v3.0
+- Evaluates compliance with CIS AWS Foundations Benchmark v3.0 using parallel execution for improved performance.
+- Fetches common AWS resource data efficiently to minimize redundant API calls.
-- Provides remediation capabilities for non-compliant resources
+- Provides remediation capabilities for non-compliant resources.
-- Generates HTML reports stored in S3
+- Generates HTML reports stored in S3.
-- Has comprehensive error handling and logging
+- Has comprehensive error handling and logging.

 ### Control Definitions (`controls.json`)
 A JSON file that defines all the controls to check, including: